StarfireHunter/RedditVoteBot/README.md

+> [!WARNING]
+> **This repository is officially ARCHIVED and no longer functional.**
+>
+> Due to structural updates and stricter OAuth enforcement implemented by Reddit regarding their API endpoints, programmatic and automated voting actions via personal script applications are strictly blocked by the platform.
+As a result, this script will now return a `404 Not Found` error upon attempting any vote modifications.
+>
+> Because this is a platform-side restriction enforced on Reddit's servers, there is no workaround or code patch to fix it.
+This repository remains online purely for historical/educational reference and will not receive further updates or support.

 # RedditVoteBot

 RedditVoteBot is a Python script that can be used to automatically upvote or downvote all Submissions made by a specific Reddit user.